Rizq0/museum-curator/README.md

 The frontend will be available at `http://localhost:5173`.

-**Note:** The frontend is configured to use the hosted version of the backend by default.
-If you want to use your local backend, you'll need to update the API base URL in the frontend configuration.
+**Note:** The local development frontend is configured to `http://localhost:9090/api` backend by default (which needs to be running).
+In production, it uses the hosted version on Render `https://museum-curator-api.onrender.com/api`.

 ## Usage